 Today, Neal Fusco is married and has a family of my own.
 Wanting to give his children the same experience he had growing up, Neal decided to keep the tradition going.
 Now unlike his mother, Neal did not already know how to cook, but he wasn't going to let a little thing like that stop him.
 So, he asked his mother for all her old recipes and got to work.
 He decided he would first practice on his wife and kids.
 His wife was more than happy to relinquish the cooking duties over to her ambitious husband.
 Neal admits that cooking was not as easy for him as it was for his mother and Grandmother.
 While Neal has had a few failures, he seemed to recover quickly and his wife says he is a natural.
 It has been about a year now, and Neal has begun inviting his extended family over each Sunday and cooks them a delicious Italian meal.
 Neal wasn't sure he would enjoy cooking the food as much as he did eating it, but he did.
 In fact, he says he gets so much satisfaction seeing his kids get excited for Sunday dinner just as much as he did.

-I am going to try many more recipes and will post be posting about them in my upcoming blog, Sunday’s with Chef Fusco.
-In the meantime, I would like to share this video with you called The six golden rules of Italian cooking.
-What's on Dubai posted this video of my favorite Italian Chef who passed away in November, Antonio Carluccio.
+Neal says he is going to try many more recipes and will be posting about them on his blog called Sundays with Neal Fusco.
+In the meantime, Neal would like to share this video with you called The six golden rules of Italian cooking.
+It was taken of his favorite Italian Chef, Antonio Carluccio.